So Good (Mica Paris album): Critical response

+Commercial reception

-Commercial receptionSo Good debuted and peaked at number six on the UK Albums Chart, dropping to number ten in its second week on the chart and falling out of the top ten the following week to number nineteen.
-Though So Good dropped out of the top forty in its sixth week to number forty-four it re-entered at number forty the following week, holding the position for two weeks.
+So Good debuted and peaked at number six on the UK Albums Chart, dropping to number 10 in its second week on the chart and falling out of the top 10 the following week to number 19.
+Though So Good dropped out of the top forty in its sixth week to number forty-four it re-entered at number 40 the following week, holding the position for two weeks.
 The album dropped out of and re-entered the top-forty a total of four times before accumulating a total of thirty-two weeks on the chart.
 So Good was certified silver on 19 August 1988, gold on 8 September 1988 and platinum on 14 February 1989 by the British Phonographic Industry (BPI).

-In the US, So Good peaked at number eighty-six on the Billboard 200, accumulating a total of twenty-three weeks on the chart but found greater success on the Top R&B/Hip-Hop Albums chart, peaking at twenty-nine and accumulating a total of twenty-four weeks on the chart.
+In the US, So Good peaked at number 86 on the Billboard 200, accumulating a total of 23 weeks on the chart but found greater success on the Top R&B/Hip-Hop Albums chart, peaking at 29 and accumulating a total of twenty-four weeks on the chart.

 Singles

 "My One Temptation" was the first single released from the album and is Paris's biggest hit to date.
-It peaked at number fifteen in Ireland and number seven in the UK, where it accumulated a total of thirteen weeks on the singles chart.
-In the US, the song was also a top ten hit on the US Billboard component Adult Contemporary chart peaking at number seven.
-Furthermore, it peaked at number fifteen and number thirty-six on the Hot R&B/Hip-Hop Songs and Hot Dance Club Songs charts respectively and remains Paris's only entry on the US Billboard Hot 100 where it reached number ninety-seven.
+It peaked at number 15 in Ireland and number seven in the UK, where it accumulated a total of 13 weeks on the singles chart.
+In the US, the song was also a top-10 hit on the Billboard component Adult Contemporary chart peaking at number seven.
+Furthermore, it peaked at number 15 and number 36 on the Hot R&B/Hip-Hop Songs and Hot Dance Club Songs charts respectively and remains Paris's only entry on the US Billboard Hot 100 where it reached number 97.

-Second and third singles, "Like Dreamers Do", featuring jazz musician Courtney Pine and "Breathe Life Into Me" both peaked within the top thirty of the UK Singles Chart whilst the latter also reached the top thirty of the US R&B/Hip-Hop Songs chart (then titled "Hot Black Singles").
+Her second and third singles, "Like Dreamers Do", featuring jazz musician Courtney Pine, and "Breathe Life Into Me", both peaked within the top 30 of the UK Singles Chart, while the latter also reached the top 30 of the US R&B/Hip-Hop Songs chart (then titled "Hot Black Singles").

-Fourth and final single, "Where Is the Love" is a cover of the 1972 Grammy Award-winning Roberta Flack and Donny Hathaway single written by Ralph MacDonald and William Salter.
-It became the album's second top-twenty hit in the UK and Paris's second and last appearance on the Irish Singles Chart where it peaked at number twenty-one.
+Her fourth and final single, "Where Is the Love", is a cover of the 1972 Grammy Award-winning Roberta Flack and Donny Hathaway single written by Ralph MacDonald and William Salter.
+It became the album's second top-20 hit in the UK and Paris's second and last appearance on the Irish Singles Chart, where it peaked at number 21.

-In the US, "Don't Give Me Up" was released, reaching number eighty-seven on the US R&B/Hip-Hop Songs chart in the week dated 9 December 1989.
+In the US, "Don't Give Me Up" was released, reaching number 87 on the US R&B/Hip-Hop Songs chart in the week of 9 December 1989.